Services for Adults

 We know that transportation can be an obstacle to finding and maintaining employment or just doing the things you want to do, like shopping or going to the doctor.
 We can help connect you to transportation options that are available so you can get to where you need and want to go.

-Richland Newhope Therapy Services provides occupational, physical, and speech/language services for adults with developmental disabilities in the community, including those in our residential facilities.
-The staff is committed to supporting individuals, families, and caregivers to increase each individual's ability to be independent and a part of the community.
-For more information, call 419-774-4290.
+The Richland Newhope therapy staff is committed to supporting individuals, families, and caregivers in the community to increase each individual’s ability to be independent and part of the community.
+Referrals are received through the Service Support Administration Department.

 Richland Newhope supports individuals to participate in the following self-advocacy groups and organizations that help foster community integration and friendships: